This complete bike touring packing list will get you through every adventure, and, it’s what we’re packing right now!

-Our Bike Touring Packing List: Tools & Bike Gear
+Cycling Tools & Bike Maintenance Gear

-Besides all of the options they’re pretty kick-ass, have wicked battery life and are submersibly waterproof which is handy for cycling in bad conditions.
+Besides all of the options, they’re pretty kick-ass, have wicked battery life and are submersibly waterproof which is handy for cycling in bad conditions.

 Some people ride with seriously expensive bike lights but personally we rather a good headtorch.
-Our headlights are £10 from Amazon and for the price are just fine.
+These headlights are £10 from Amazon and for the price are just fine.
 They have a good amount of visibility and a rechargeable battery which lasts a good 10-12 hours.

 Depending on where you’ll be cycling it’s probably best to go with Schrader valves as they’re more commonly used.
-Although it’s a bit risky you can also use car pumps at petrol stations – just be careful you don’t blow them!
+Although it’s a touch risky you can also use car pumps at petrol stations – just be careful you don’t blow them!

-Tire patch tools
+Tire puncture tools

 2 x Adjustable wrench

 Get two lightweight wrenches so you can unscrew things with nuts and bolts on either side.
-Also make sure they aren’t too thick, so they’re able to take off peddles and fit in thinner spaces.
+Also, make sure they aren’t too thick so they’re able to take off peddles and fit in thinner spaces.

 Whilst it’s good to save space, minipumps can take an age to fully inflate a tyre.
 A mid-sized one with a pressure gauge is a good choice.

-Rag for dirty bike
+Rag for a dirty bike

-Spare fittings and parts
+Spare fittings and bike parts